palakhare/Simple-notes-app/README.md

 Firebase: A platform by Google providing backend services like authentication, database, analytics, etc.
 Firebase Cloud Firestore: A NoSQL cloud database to store and sync data in real-time.

+lib/
+│
+├── main.dart          # Initializes Firebase and sets home to NotesPage └── notes_page.dart    # UI and Logic for adding, viewing, and deleting notes

 Key Dependencies
 firebase_core: Required to initialize Firebase in your Flutter app.
 cloud_firestore: Allows access to Firestore database from Flutter.